AdnanHodzic/auto-cpufreq/README.md

 This does the equivalent of `systemctl stop auto-cpufreq && systemctl disable auto-cpufreq`.

 Note that the given command should be used instead of using just `systemctl`.

+*Please note:* after daemon is remove, auto-cpufreq GUI and desktop entry (icon) will be removed.

 ### Stats